Kjm489/Kjm489.github.io/FAQ.md

 Q: Do you offer any refunds?

-Yes, issue a partial refund within 7 days but I still retain 20% of any and every fee paid, Clients receive 80% in return.
-After 7 days no refund is issued.
+Yes, we offer a partial refund within 7 days of payment.
+If a refund is requested within this period, clients receive 80% of the fee paid, with 20% retained as a non-refundable fee.
+After 7 days, no refunds will be issued.